 15 Uplifting Facts About the Wright Brothers

 Before they built the world’s first powered, heavier-than-air, and controllable aircraft, Wilbur and Orville Wright were two ordinary brothers from the Midwest who possessed nothing more than natural talent, ambition, and imagination.
-In honor of National Aviation Day, here are 15 uplifting facts about the siblings who made human flight possible.
+In honor of Wright Brothers Day, here are 15 uplifting facts about the siblings who made human flight possible.

 1. A TOY PIQUED THEIR PASSION.